Explanation

 How Borealis uses it

 BorealisMark certification is the external verification layer of a responsible AI program.
 Certification does not replace internal governance - it validates it.
-The five BM Score dimensions operationalize responsible AI principles into measurable, comparable scores.
+The five BTS dimensions operationalize responsible AI principles into measurable, comparable scores.

 See also